Abhijeet-Katiyar/Summer/finalReport.md

 So, the time series is now stationary.

 The method of differencing discussed above is first order differencing.
 After applying first order differencing It is possible that the time series may not become stationary then we have to perform second order differencing.
-To perform second second order differencing, take difference another time.
+To perform second order differencing, take difference another time.
 > x&prime;<sub>t</sub> - x&prime;<sub>t-1</sub> = (x<sub>t</sub> - x<sub>t-1</sub>) - (x<sub>t-1</sub> - x<sub>t-2</sub>) = x<sub>t</sub> - 2x<sub>t-1</sub> - x<sub>t-2</sub>

 This was the first method of making a time series stationary.